Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Generalizations to Arbitrary Sets and Random Initialization

-\ecl \bpf[Proof of \thref{bilx}] We break this proof down into four steps which we outline here.
-First, we set up some notation to clarify why we cannot directly apply Algorithm 2.
-Then, we use \thref{fin} and \thref{arb} to show that if we allow a single random hyperplane $H_\ell(z)$ to satisfy the condition for two hyperplanes $h_{i_1}$ and $h_{i_2}$, it makes the sets separable.
+\end{claim} \begin{proof}[Proof of \cref{claim:bilx}] We break this proof down into four steps which we outline here.
+First, we set up some notation to clarify why we cannot directly apply \cref{alg:weights}.
+Then, we use \cref{thm:fin,thm:arb} to show that if we allow a single random hyperplane $H_\ell(z)$ to satisfy the condition for two hyperplanes $h_{i_1}$ and $h_{i_2}$, it makes the sets separable.
 Next, we show how to remove one of such hyperplanes while still making the sets separable.
-Finally, we use \thref{proj} to show $\Phi$ also makes the sets separable.
-The separation margin will also be tracked throughout.
+Finally, we use \cref{lem:proj} to show $\Phi$ also makes the sets separable.
+The margin will be tracked throughout.